reSHARMA/AC4A/tasks.md

 - [ ] 3.
 I'm planning a vacation to Hawaii.
 I need to check my vacation dates, book flights and activities, and pay with my personal card.
 Can you help me plan this trip?
 - [ ] 4.
 I want to book a cruise vacation.
 I need to check my calendar availability, book the cruise and add-ons, and pay with my stored card.
 Can you help me with this?
 - [ ] 5.
 I'm planning a multi-city business trip to New York, Chicago, and Los Angeles.
 I need to schedule meetings in each city, book flights and hotels, and pay with my corporate card.
 Can you help me coordinate this?
+- [x] 6.
+Can you book cruise to alaska for July based on the constraints on my calendar?
+Book and pay using my venture x card and add it to my calendar.

 ### Calendar + Wallet + Contact Manager
 - [ ] 1.
 I need to plan and track group expenses for our team project.
 I need to schedule payment meetings, track shared expenses, and manage contact payments.
 Can you help me organize this?